neu-se/CS4530-Fall-2024/Assignments/revised-project-plan.md

 Your work breakdown will be evaluated holistically on the following rubric:

 #### Coverage of tasks needed (20 points):
-Receive full marks if the work breakdown includes all (reasonably expected) tasks to implement your feature, considering these kinds of tasks:
+Receive full marks if the work breakdown includes all (reasonably expected) tasks to implement your feature(s), considering these kinds of tasks:
   * Background research
   * Design of interfaces and data types
   * Deployment of third-party services